 Fabry Perot filter

-is the Fabry Perot Interferometer having two DBR instead of ideal mirror.
+Fabry-Pérot filter is the Fabry Perot Interferometer having two DBRs instead of ideal mirror.
 The reflectance curve of this filter shows a dip for certain wavelength which indicates that particular wavelength will get resonated in the cavity and only that wave is transmitted from this filter.
-So the cavity distance should be the integral multiple of half a wavelength.
+So, the cavity distance should be the integral multiple of half a wavelength.
 It can be controlled by controlling the cavity width.

 The efficiency of the filter can be measured by measuring Finesse which is the ratio of the Free spectral range (FSR) and full width half maximum (FWHM).